 Some scanning software lets you apply what is called ‘sharpening’ as you scan.
 Sharpening compensates for the slight blurring in a scanned image by looking for any differences between colors in the image.
 Sharpening accentuates these differences which makes the image edges more defined.
 It does not increase the image details; it just makes them more obvious.
 In general, use sharpening with images that have well-defined outlines.
 Do not use it with non-outlined images.

 |Scanned with sharpening||Scanned without sharpening|

-Use Artwork > Scan Artwork to scan bitmap artwork directly into the open design from an attached scanner.
+Use Artwork > Scan Artwork to scan an artwork directly into the current design window from an attached scanner.